background

 A DSCR of 2.50x affirms the notion that the property generates enough income to handle the current debt burden without the risk of default.

-Therefore, this particular request for a commercial loan is very likely to receive approval from lenders, since the property’s debt service coverage ratio (DSCR) is considerably outsized relative to its annual debt service.
+Therefore, this particular request for a commercial loan is likely to receive approval from lenders, since the property’s debt service coverage ratio (DSCR) is considerably outsized relative to its annual debt service.

 Of course, the lending decision is not based on the debt service coverage ratio (DSCR).
 The commercial lender will also use other credit ratios to better understand the risk of the borrowing and size the loan appropriately as part of the underwriting process.